Close

 John Mueller

-John Mueller is a freelance author and technical editor.
+John Mueller is an author and technical editor.
 He has writing in his blood, having produced 89 books and over 300 articles to date, on topics ranging from networking to artificial intelligence and from database management to heads-down programming.
 His most recent book Microsoft Windows XP Power Optimization (Sybex, ISBN: 0782143873).
 His technical editing skills have helped over 67 authors refine the content of their manuscripts.

 MOST POPULAR ARTICLES